stellar-deprecated/docs/guides/anchor/4-compliance-server.md

   next: 5-conclusion.md
 ---

 The final piece of the puzzle is handling regulatory compliance, like <abbr title="Anti-Money Laundering">AML</abbr>.
-The [Stellar compliance protocol](../compliance-protocol.md) is a standard way to exchange compliance information and pre-approve a transaction with another financial institution.
+To accomplish that, you should use the [Stellar compliance protocol](../compliance-protocol.md), a standard way to exchange compliance information and pre-approve a transaction with another financial institution.

 You can write your own server that matches the compliance protocol, but Stellar.org also provides a [compliance server](https://github.com/stellar/bridge-server/blob/master/readme_compliance.md) that takes care of most of the work for you.